 Mark Carter, Ministry of Football: As some of you know, I am part of the All-Party Parliamentary Group on a Fit and Healthy Childhood.
 We have just completed our latest report, on PE, which launched this week.
 A link to this report is below: https://gallery.mailchimp.com/b6ac32ebdf72e70921b025526/files/PEreportFINAL.pdf And here is it...

-The Network meets once per term or half-term, and consists of PE Coordinators from each of the primary schools.
-We began in the first two years by exploring some the challenges and problems that were clearly highlighted in the audits, and common to all schools: the inclusion of girls, collecting assessment data, and increasing physical activity time in lessons.
-We typically host each Network meeting at a different primary school, and spend time where possible listening to how the PE Coordinator has tackled some of the problems in that school – thus attempting to share best practice.
+The Network meets once per term, and consists of PE Coordinators from each of the primary schools.
+We typically host each Network meeting at a different primary school, and spend time where possible listening to how the PE Coordinator has tackled some of the problems in that school.
+The Network find it useful to hear the PE experiences of other schools, and we have built supportive relationships support continues among some schools between meetings.